Doñana National Park: Conservation

 During his tenure, the Spanish Prime Minister Felipe González began using Doñana as a vacation retreat, setting a precedent for his successors.
 In 2010, 9200 hectares of land on the coastline were expropriated by the former Ministry of the Environment for protection.
 In July 2012, Unesco approved the extension of the Biosphere Reserve of Doñana from 77,260 hectares to over 255,000 hectares and enabled compliance with the guidelines of the Man and Biosphere Program.
 This created a transition zone where the socio-economic interests of the various municipalities in the Doñana region are represented.
 In 2019, the police closed tens of illegal wells operated largely by fruit farmers around the park which had for many years been draining water away from the park's water table.
 In the same year, the EU commission decided to take Spain to the European Court of Justice (EJC) for violating EU conservation rules.
-The court ruled in favor of the EU commission, stating that Spain has not fulfilled its obligations concerning the prevention of illegal water extraction as well as failed to take necessary measures to stop significant modifications of the park's landscape.
+The court ruled in favour of the EU commission, stating that Spain has not fulfilled its obligations concerning the prevention of illegal water extraction as well as failed to take necessary measures to stop significant modifications of the park's landscape.

 In 2023 the Junta de Andalucia sought to approve some of the illegal strawberry cultivation taking place near the park, but was blocked by the central government.
 The Junta reached an agreement with the national government whereby there would be more support for dryland farming.
-It also made an effort to mitigate damage to the national park by the acquisition of 7,000 ha of an estate called Veta la Palma.
+It also made an effort to mitigate damage to the national park by the acquisition of 7,000 ha of an estate called Veta La Palma.
 This property includes lagoons which had been used for a failed fishing farming enterprise within the natural park and which at the time of purchase were seen as a potential extension to the national park.

 In January 2024 the bird count was the lowest on record, reflecting low water levels in the National Park.
 In 2025 there was more rainfall, increasing the area of the park under water.
 However, UNESCO was still concerned about the aquifer and there was still a threat of the national park being placed on the List of World Heritage in Danger.

 Climate

-Doñana Park has a mild, typically Mediterranean climate, characterized by dry summers and relatively wet winters resulting from variations in the polar front and the subtropical ridge of high pressure.
-The rainy seasons are intermediate, occurring in spring and in autumn; autumn especially can produce torrential rains caused by the accumulation during the summer of heat in nearby large bodies of water, and the arrival of polar air masses.
+Doñana Park has a mild, typically Mediterranean climate, characterised by dry summers and relatively wet winters resulting from variations in the polar front and the subtropical ridge of high pressure.
+The rainy seasons are intermediate, occurring in spring and in autumn; the latter especially can produce torrential rains caused by the accumulation during the summer of heat in nearby large bodies of water, and the arrival of polar air masses.
 In winter, however, thermal anticyclones may occur locally.
 Temperatures are mild throughout the year, with maximum temperatures varying about 17 °C from winter to summer.
 The most significant feature of the climate is the three to five months of dry weather in the summer, when it is dominated by the subtropical anticyclone.